ahzs645/obsidian-audio-notes/README.md

 Audio Notes also supports the [Scriberr](https://scriberr.app/api.html) API for people running a local WhisperX server.
 Head to the **Scriberr Settings** section inside the plugin options, point the base URL at your server (defaults to `https://localhost:8080/api/v1`), and paste an `X-API-Key`.
 Once configured, the same commands listed above—quick recordings, mp3 URL transcription, and the queue uploader—can route audio through Scriberr without leaving your machine.

+- The **Audio Notes: Open transcript sidebar** command now opens a permanent right-sidebar panel.
+It follows whatever meeting note you have active (and shows the calendar/day list when you’re on another note) so the player + transcript are always handy.
+- Enable “Store meeting attachments with the note” in Settings → Audio Notes → Calendar view to automatically move dragged attachments into the same folder as the meeting file, keeping related docs together without manual cleanup.

 ### Use an Existing .srt File

 If you already have the transcript in .srt format, you can use it directly by putting the filename in the `transcript: <your .srt file>` attribute.